sbagda01/sbagda01.github.io/_posts/first_day_at_work/2020-10-07-how-to-pretend-you-know-git.md

 See how two of our histories became one at the **220c017** commit?
 The merge commit is special because it has two parents (the other special commit is the first commit because it has no parents, all the others have exactly one).

-The more common situation is if we didn't have merge conflicts at all and in this case Git would create a merge commit automatically when we did `git merge` but you would still see a very similar picture.
+The more common situation is if we didn't have merge conflicts at all and in this case, Git would create a merge commit automatically when we did `git merge`, but you would still see a very similar picture.

 ## Remote

 [Most Git operations are done locally.
-To communicate with the outside world, Git uses what are called remotes.
-These are repositories other than the one on your local disk which you can push your changes into (so that other people can see them) or pull from (so that you can get others changes)](https://stackoverflow.com/a/5617350/2942762).
+To communicate with the outside world, Git uses what are called 'remotes'.
+These are repositories other than the one on your local disk which you can push your changes into (so that other people can see them) or pull from (so that you can get others' changes)](https://stackoverflow.com/a/5617350/2942762).
 Usually, such repositories are hosted on a service like GitHub or BitBucket (the two most widely known), but a Git server can be setup on pretty much any computer.

 You can list the existing remotes by running: